working-group-two/engineering-blog/pages/index.md

 "%}

 {% include left-right-image.html img="as-a-service.svg" title="As-a-service" text="
-    By offering our platform as-a-service we ensure that all operators benefit from the efforts we put into development.
-We constantly deploy new features, integrate new products, improve security and redundancy and develop the next ''G'' for you.
+    By offering our platform as-a-service, we ensure that all operators benefit from the efforts we put into development.
+We constantly deploy new features, integrate new products, improve security and redundancy, and develop the next ''G'' for you.
 "%}

 {% include left-right-image.html img="cloud-native.svg" title="Cloud native" text="